verbb/gift-voucher/docs/template-guides/single-voucher.md

 </form>
 ```

-You can also automate this to show _all_ of the custom fields assigned to the Code field layout.
+You can also automate this to show _all_ the custom fields assigned to the Code field layout.

 ```twig
 <form method="POST">